Legersky/SpatialGraphEmbeddings/README.md

   * export to [Axel](http://axel.inria.fr/)

 ## Warning
-The program strongly depends on PHC computation - this fails sometimes that might cause failure of our program.
+The program strongly depends on PHC computation - this fails sometimes that might cause failure of the program.

 ## License
 Copyright (C) 2018 Jan Legerský